ringcentral/ringcentral-web-phone/README.md

 want to switch to your mobile phone.
 You can use call flip to achieve this:
 `await callSession.flip(mobilePhoneNumber)`.

+As soon as the flip starts, the remote peer will be put on hold (I wish the remote peer will not be put on hold, it would be a more seamless experience) and your mobile phone will get a call.

 Please note that, after you mobile phone answers the call, you need to **manually** end the call session on your desktop, otherwise you won't be able to talk/listen on your mobile phone.